Wee Cho Yaw

 Wee joined the board of directors of the United Chinese Bank (now the United Overseas Bank) in 1958.
 He was appointed managing director of the bank two years later; and when his father Wee Kheng Chiang, founder of United Chinese Bank, retired in 1974, Wee succeeded him as chairman.
 His son Wee Ee Chong succeeded him as chief executive officer of UOB.
+He died on 3 February 2024, at the age of 95.

 Early life

-His mother was the second wife of Wee Kheng Chiang, businessman in operating in Sarawak who was a Hokkien from Kinmen island.
+Wee was born in Kinmen, Fujian, China to Wee Kheng Chiang, a businessman, and Koh Geok Siew, of Jincheng, Kinmen.
+Koh was the second wife of Keng Chiang with the approval of his first wife.
 In 1937, Wee and his family fled to Kuching in Borneo to escape the Sino-Japanese War.
 He lived with the family of his father's first wife for about a year before moving to Singapore, where he attended Gong Shang Primary School and The Chinese High School.

 His education was disrupted by the Japanese invasion of Singapore and Malaya, and Wee spent most of the Japanese Occupation with his family in Karimun in Indonesia.
 After the Japanese Occupation, Wee returned to Singapore and attended Chung Cheng High School.
 There he was involved in anti-colonial politics, and was investigated by the British authorities before his father then pulled him out of school.

-United Overseas Bank
+Career

 Early career

 In 1949, Wee started work at Kheng Leong, a business owned by his family that traded commodities such as rubber, pepper and sago flour.
 He stayed close to his father and learned the ways of business, taking on his millionaire father's wide range of contacts and connections.
 In 1958, Wee became the youngest director on the board of United Chinese Bank (UCB), which his father had founded in 1935.
 He then spent several months attached to a British bank in London to study its operations, before returning to work in UCB.

 United Chinese Bank

 In 1960, Wee Kheng Chiang stepped down as managing director of UCB (while remaining as chairman), and Wee took over the post from 1 July.
 The bank had previously dealt only with local businesses, but Wee moved the bank into foreign exchange and international trade financing.
-In 1964 UCB applied to open a branch in Hong Kong, and was renamed United Overseas Bank (UOB) from January 1965 to avoid a clash of names with an existing bank there.
-By this time, Wee had grown the bank's trade financing business more than a hundred-fold from before he took control of its operations.
-He had also raised its authorised capital and issued capital, grown its loans business and enlarged its assets nearly nine-fold.
+In 1964, UCB applied to open a branch in Hong Kong, and was renamed United Overseas Bank (UOB) from January 1965 to avoid a clash of names with an existing bank there.
+By this time, Wee had grown the bank's trade financing business more than a hundredfold from before he took control of its operations.
+He had also raised its authorised capital and issued capital, grown its loans business and enlarged its assets nearly ninefold.